jmeegan2/MapKit-App/README.md

 * https://www.hackingwithswift.com/example-code/location/how-to-find-directions-using-mkmapview-and-mkdirectionsrequest

+Issues:
-have to make sure i add the tollsPreference to map call
+* have to make sure i add the tollsPreference to map call
+* There is no free API to check for gas prices in the US, for now ill just have the user enter it, i know its one more step but I dont want to pay for an API atm
+* Not sure how to format the map in the view, looks too small at the bottom, may remove later
+* AppleMaps not taking tollPreference upon opening